islommuhammad/byte-of-python/basics.md

 ## Satrlar (Strings)

 Satr bu belgilar _ketma-ketligidir_.
-Strings are basically just a bunch of words.
+Satrlar asosan so'zlar to'plamidir.

 You will be using strings in almost every Python program that you write, so pay attention to the following part.